anngineery/8080_emulator/README.md

   -  A: primary 8-bit accumulator
   -  others can be used as three 16-bit register pairs (BC, DE, HL)
   -  HL: can be used as a 16-bit accumulator for some instructions
--  M (pseudo register): dereferenced memory lication pointed to by HL
+-  M (pseudo register): dereferenced memory location pointed to by HL
 - dedicated 16-bit SP register

 ## Flags (Condition Code)